DANNYDEE93/Deployment4/README.md

 &emsp;&emsp;&emsp;&emsp;		For my CloudWatch alarm, I chose to measure the **CPU User Usage** and set the alarm to notify me when the usage gets over 75% and adjusted the percentage to assess the notification process.
 I saw that the CPU usage went all the way up to 80% after rebuilding the application in Jenkins due to all  the processing power that its using to complete so many different tasks at once.

 &emsp;&emsp;&emsp;&emsp;			After running my Jenkins build a few times and installing all the applications on my EC2 instance, it had some connectivity issues.
 It was performing at a slower pace but still worked well enough for my deployment.
 Luckily, I used a t2.medium EC2 instance because my usual t2.micro instance would not have been able to manage all the installations I added to it.
 For the long term, I would need to eventually switch to an instance with a larger capacity just in case I need to install additional applications or perform more complicated processes.
-This issue is important to note especially for understanding business needs and the scalability of their business infrastructure.
+This issue is important to note especially for understanding business needs and infrastructure scalability.

 _____________________________________________